Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Epitomes

-\emph{Example~\ref{ex:mirror} with low plain Kolmogorov complexity.} Let us consider a subshift of $\cal S$: we still admit only symmetric configurations, but we now allow only those $n\times n$ patterns $P$ in black and white that are globally admissible for the shift ${\cal S}_{T,\epsilon}$ defined in Remark~\ref{r:improved-upper-bound}, p.~\pageref{r:improved-upper-bound}, assuming $T(n)=2^{n^3}$.
-(We have chosen the time threshold so that $T(n)\gg 2^{O(n^2)}$.)
-A typical configuration of this shift looks as follows: there is an infinite horizontal line in red, and the symmetric half-planes above and below this line are areas in black and white, with $n\times n$ patterns $P$ such that
+\begin{example}[Mirror shift with low plain Kolmogorov complexity] Let us consider a subshift of ${\cal S}_{\text{mirror}}$ from Example~\ref{ex:mirror}: we still admit only symmetric configurations, but we now allow only those $n\times n$ patterns $P$ in black and white that are globally admissible for the shift ${\cal S}_{0}$ introduced in Notation~\ref{d:s_0}, p.~\pageref{d:s_0}.
+A non-degenerate configuration of the new shift looks as follows: there is an infinite horizontal line composed of red letters, and two symmetric half-planes (filled with black and white letters) above and below this line, with $n\times n$ patterns $P$ such that

-The new shift is effective, and the number of globally admissible patterns is $ 2^{O(\log n)}=\poly(n). $ Due to Theorem~\ref{th:deep-shift} know that \emph{some} $n\times n$ patterns in this shift satisfy
+(the choice of $\hat \lambda$ and $ \hat T(n)$ is explained before Notation~\ref{d:s_0}).
+The new shift is effective, and the number of globally admissible patterns is at most $ 2^{O(\log n)}=\poly(n). $ We know also that \emph{some} globally admissible $n\times n$ patterns in this shift satisfy

-We cannot apply Theorem~\ref{th:deep-shift} directly and conclude that the new shift is non-sofic.
-Indeed, this shift also admits patterns with very low time-bounded complexity.
-For example, the shift admits the configuration with an infinite horizontal line in red and only white cells above and below this line.
+We cannot apply Theorem~\ref{th:dls} directly and conclude that the new shift is non-sofic.
+The obstacle is that this shift admits some patterns with very low time-bounded complexity; for example, the shift admits the configuration with an infinite horizontal line in red and only white letters above and below this line.
+Proposition~\ref{p:epitomes}~(a) also does not apply since the plain Kolmogorov complexity of all admissible patterns (and, therefore, of the epitomes of these patterns) is logarithmic.
+However, in this case we can use exp-time computable epitome functions.